 Dr. Jason Furman

-Jason Furman is a Senior Fellow at the Peterson Institute for International Economics (PIIE) and was the 28th Chairman of the Council of Economic Advisers.
+Jason Furman is Professor of the Practice of Economic Policy at Harvard Kennedy School (HKS).
 Prior to that post, he was the Principal Deputy Director of the National Economic Council.
 Dr. Furman has extensive public policy experience, having served as Director of the Hamilton Project at the Brookings Institution (where he was also a senior fellow) and Special Assistant for Economic Policy during President Bill Clinton’s administration.
-Previously, he also served as a Staff Economist at the Council of Economic Advisers, Senior Adviser to the Chief Economist and Senior Vice President of the World Bank, and Senior Fellow at the Center on Budget and Policy Priorities.
+Previously, he also served as Chairman of the Council of Economic Advisers, Senior Adviser to the Chief Economist and Senior Vice President of the World Bank, Senior Fellow at the Peterson Institute for International Economics (PIIE), and Senior Fellow at the Center on Budget and Policy Priorities.

 In addition to his work in government and public policy, Dr. Furman has also held visiting academic positions at Yale, Columbia, and New York University.
 His research covers an array of important topics, including fiscal policy, tax policy, health economics, and monetary policy.
 Dr. Furman is the editor of several books on economic policy, including Path to Prosperity and Who Has the Cure?.
 He holds a M.A. in government and a Ph.D. in economics from Harvard University, as well as a M. Sc. in economics from the London School of Economics.

 Douglas Holtz-Eakin is the president of the American Action Forum.
 He was the chief economist of President George W. Bush’s Council of Economic Advisers and served as chief economic policy adviser to John McCain’s 2008 presidential campaign.
 He was also the director of the Congressional Budget Office from 2003–2005.